EuclidProtocol/docs/docs/Architecture Overview/Architecture/Integrated Chains Layer/escrows.md

 - If a transaction fails (high slippage) or is timed out, the A tokens are returned back to the user.

 :::tip
-Euclid's algorithm ensures that releasing tokens is done in the most efficient way.
-This means that some swaps will see tokens released from different escrows from different chains and then sent back to the user's original chain.
-From the user's perspective, the transaction was completed like any ordinary swap.
+- Euclid's allows its users to specify which chains to release the funds on with the respective amount for each chain.

-We will dive deeper into each of the Escrow's messages in the [Escrow Smart Contract](../../../Euclid%20Smart%20Contracts/Escrow.md) section.
+- We will dive deeper into each of the Escrow's messages in the [Escrow Smart Contract](../../../Euclid%20Smart%20Contracts/CosmWasm/Escrow.md) section.

 :::